 Ukraine is a country that borders Poland and may be a place you wish to travel to.
 The whole country of Ukraine, at the time of publishing, was under a travel advisory level 2, which means Americans should exercise increased caution.
 The U.S. State Department does go on to say that U.S. citizens should NOT travel to Crimea, Donetsk and Luhansk due to the ongoing Russian conflict.
-There are additional areas within Ukraine that the state department advises against traveling to so we strongly encourage you to review the U.S. State

-Department's information regarding Ukraine and make informed decisions before you travel.
+We strongly encourage you to review the U.S. State Department's information regarding Ukraine and make informed decisions before you travel.
 Any travel to Ukraine would be on your own personal time (not required of the program) and the CIE is not liable should anything happen to you.